Society and Identity in Crisis

 UniSA Justice & Society

-To build on students' knowledge of the sociological perspectives by exploring the political and economic significance of contemporary culture.
+To build on students' knowledge of sociological perspectives by exploring the political, economic, cultural, and social significance of crisis in society and its impact on identity.

-Students will consolidate an advanced understanding of sociology by examining contemporary culture from perspectives of cultural sociology and social change.
-Students will examine core debates about the role of culture and conflict in social life while reflecting on their own, and other, cultural worlds.
-Emphasising the centrality and complexity of culture in contemporary global society, students will investigate a broad range of competing perspectives in the field, the institutions that represent culture in particular ways, the interrelationship between culture and capitalism, culture as a site of domestic and international conflict, and culture as a facilitator of social change.
-The course will investigate societal shifts in relation to the rise of consumption, leisure, youth culture, media, secularisation and religion, nostalgia and history wars.
-The course will facilitate students obtaining a sophisticated understanding of society and culture in a collaborative, reflexive and systematic fashion.
+Students will consolidate an advanced understanding of sociology by examining examples of crisis in contemporary society from the perspectives of cultural sociology, social change, and identity.
+Students will examine core debates about the role of culture and identity in social life while reflecting on their own, and other, cultural worlds.
+Emphasising the centrality and complexity of identity(ies), students will investigate a broad range of competing perspectives in the field, the institutions that represent culture and society, the interrelationship between culture and capitalism, culture as a site of domestic and international conflict, and culture as a facilitator of social change.
+The course will investigate societal shifts as result of increasing rapid change and uncertainty through a focus on topics such as the rise of consumption, youth culture, media as a site of connection, control and conflict, the invasive influence of information technology and the internet, secularisation and religion, history wars and national identity.
+The course will facilitate students obtaining a sophisticated understanding of society, culture and identity in a collaborative, reflexive, and systematic fashion.

 Nil